 The trucking industry is better suited now more than ever to welcome women into the profession.

 There’s no doubt that the trucking industry has been dominated by men.
 Today, women comprise between just 5-6% of over-the-road truck drivers according to the Bureau of Labor Statistics.
 However, the industry has significantly changed over the last 20 years.
-Fortunately, the trucking industry, and Continental Express in particular, is better-suited than ever to welcome women into this rewarding profession.
+This includes advancement in the technology area of trucking such as automated fleet management.
+Fortunately, the trucking industry, and Continental Express, in particular, is better-suited than ever to welcome women into this rewarding profession.

 If you picture a truck driver, you may envision a certain gender, stature, personality or look, but the traditional stereo-types about truck drivers are outdated and frankly, untrue.
 Women (and men) from all walks of life are finding joy in a trucking career.
 Opportunely, Continental Express and the trucking industry have made some significant improvements, which has made the profession more appealing -especially for women.